GopnikOutlanders/OpenCore-Post-Install/universal/oc2hdd.md

   * OpenCore should be below it, use the key associated to moving entries up or down, and move OpenCore so it is above Windows Boot Manager.
 * Reboot and OpenCore should boot normally with Windows as an option.

-**NOTICE**: Cleaning your NVRAM, updating your BIOS, and restoring your BIOS to factory defaults will wipe this entry from your list, as the entry is added via NVRAM.
+**Note**: Cleaning your NVRAM, updating your BIOS, and restoring your BIOS to factory defaults will wipe this entry from your list, as the entry is added via NVRAM.

 ## Special notes for legacy users